Leaving The Scene of an Accident: Four Things You Should Know

 In the statute outlining hit-and-run laws, the term that is most highly scrutinized and subject to defense by an experienced criminal defense attorney is “willfully.”
 In some cases, there is a lack of knowledge or proof that an accident happened, and unless the driver admitted to knowing they were involved in an accident, this charge can’t necessarily be proven.
 However, circumstantial evidence and witness statements could also disprove a ‘lack of knowledge’ defense.

 Why you need an attorney

-If you’ve left the scene of an accident and are facing charges, you’ll need an experienced attorney to represent you in court.
-An attorney can craft potential strategies to build a solid defense, and in fact, a good criminal defense attorney may even attend court dates on your behalf.
+If you’ve left the scene of an accident and are facing charges, you’ll need an experienced hit and run attorney to represent you in court.
+An attorney can craft potential strategies to build a solid defense, and in fact, an excellent criminal defense attorney may even attend court dates on your behalf.
 At the office of attorney Joseph Knape, we work diligently to resolve these cases and ensure you receive personal attention and guidance specific to your case.